gianfrancodemarco/second-brain/System Design/Nginx.md

-**Nginx** is a high-performance web server and reverse proxy widely used for serving static content, load balancing, caching, and SSL termination.
+**Nginx** is a high-performance web server and reverse proxy widely used for serving static content, load balancing, caching, and [[SSL termination]].

 **Core features**